Harsh528123/Harsh528123/README.md

 # About Me

 Hi everyone!
-My name is Harsh Kothari and currently I am studying Software Engineering at the University of Alberta.
+My name is Harsh Kothari and currently I am currently a second year Software Engineering student at the University of Alberta.

 Currently, I am learning about interactive web development through the “Web Design For Everybody” set of 5 courses offered by the University of Michigan through Coursera.